alex-gutev/live_cells/README.md

 quite limited in that the *content cell* has to be a string cell.
 You'll run into difficulties, if instead of string input you require numeric input, as in the *sum* example.

-*Mutable computed cells* are `MutableCell`'s which ordinarily function like normal computed cells, created with `ValueCell.computed`, in that they compute a value out of one or more argument cells.
-However, a mutable computed cell can also have its value changed by setting its `value` property as though it is a `MutableCell`.
+A *Mutable computed cell* is a cell which  ordinarily functions like a normal computed cell, created with `ValueCell.computed`, but can also have its value changed by setting its `value` property as though it is a `MutableCell`.
 When the value of a mutable computed cell is set, it *reverses* the computation by setting the argument cells to a value such that when the mutable computed cell is recomputed, the same value will be produced as the value that was set.
-Thus mutable computed cells support two-way data flow, which is what sets *Live Cells* apart from other reactive state management libraries.
+Thus mutable computed cells support two-way data flow, which is what sets **Live Cells** apart from other reactive state management libraries.

 Mutable computed cells can be created using the `MutableCell.computed` constructor, which takes the